rishykun/6470-2015/ISSUES.md

+[VERY IMPORTANT]
+- instead of console.error, we need to return a fail message to the front end so that the server doesn't crash unnecessarily whenever any error occurs (FIX VERY FRAIL SERVER)

 [IMPORTANT]
 - OPTIMIZE THE SPEED OF OUR WEBSITE
 LOADING THE HOME PAGE TAKES MUCH LONGER THAN IT SHOULD (TOO MUCH OVERHEAD)
+- can't upload from phone

 would like to do future features
 - delete boxes